 The first company to produce all-natural fabric dyes that contain no heavy metals is operating in Colorado.
 Kelly Griffin from Colorado Public Radio has this profile.

-CURWOOD: We hardly every think about it, but the clothes we wear are often the cause of some toxic waste.
+CURWOOD: It's Living on Earth.
+I'm Steve Curwood.
+We hardly ever think about it, but the clothes we wear are often the cause of considerable toxic waste.
 The dyes that give us the bright and consistent designer colors that we enjoy are often synthesized from some pretty harsh chemicals, and those chemicals can be tough on the environment.
-Conventional wisdom holds that natural dyes used by our ancestors, extracted from things like the indigo plant, can't produce consistent and lasting colors.
-But a small Colorado company is challenging that notion.
+Conventional wisdom holds that natural dyes used by our ancestors - extracted from things like the Indigo plant - can't produce consistent and lasting colors.
+But, a small Colorado company is challenging that notion.
 Kelly Griffin of Colorado Public Radio has this report.

 GRIFFIN: When Sally Gurley learned that a fellow rug weaver was suffering dizzy spells and muscle spasms, she was convinced it stemmed from working with synthetic dyes, which she knew contained harsh chemicals.
 Gurley, who dyed wool for her own rugs, decided to switch to natural dyes.
 She thought it would be easy to make them.